Your student experience

 "I love the fact that the uni is on historical ground in Leicester yet it has such a modern campus and atmosphere.
 I think universities like DMU are universities of the future!"

 Rowan, Drama Studies

-De Montfort Students’ Union (DSU) will remain open to welcome new and returning students to DMU when the new term begins.
+De Montfort Students’ Union (DSU) is open to welcome all our students.
 DSU represents you, helps connect you with other students, supports you and provides opportunities to get actively involved in student life by:

 - Taking part in their no commitment taster sessions

 - Representing your course by becoming a Course Rep

 - Or simply come along to one of their events

 Take a look at DSU’s website to find out more.

 DMUsport delivers a wide range of opportunities to help you stay physically active and look after your mental health whilst studying at DMU.